 Uncover the secrets of Bombay Sapphire’s world-famous gin by hosting your next event at their historic distillery.
 Their flagship event space, The Gallery, is situated along the River Test and can be hired out for wedding receptions, gala dinners and private functions.

 For gin aficionados looking to host an experiential event, The Empire Bar is the perfect place to combine an interactive cocktail masterclass with a corporate drinks reception, bridal shower or private party.
 The jewel in the crown of the historic distillery, this bar is home to Bombay Sapphire Senior Ambassador Sam Carter.
 Nicknamed the ‘Gin Professor’, Sam regularly plays host to the world’s top bartenders, designing Bombay Sapphire’s signature cocktails in this very space.

 With pop-up gin bars in Manchester and dedicated gin clubs in London, the quintessentially British gin and tonic has never been so popular.
 Don’t miss the distillery’s ultimate version of this classic cocktail, which features Bombay Sapphire, premium Fever-Tree tonic water and a squeeze of fresh, fragrant lime.

-Experts when it comes to celebrating well, Bombay Sapphire Distillery offer bespoke Christmas party packages, which include a four-course meal in their stunning gallery space followed by cocktails in their spacious Mill Bar.
+Expert when it comes to celebrating, Bombay Sapphire Distillery offer bespoke Christmas party packages, which include a four-course meal in their stunning gallery space followed by cocktails in their spacious Mill Bar.
 To top it off, you can send your VIP guests home with engraved bottles of Bombay Sapphire, gift cards or cocktail kits, so they can enjoy a tasty tipple whenever the mood strikes.